Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Background and materials

 To pursue this goal, we relied on the vast and rich literature available.
 The landscape of Southern Etruria during our period of study has been intensively analyzed, and relevant efforts have been devoted to map both the main settlements and routes connecting them.
 To identify the main settlements and their location, we relied mainly on the Repertorio dei Siti Preistorici e Protostorici della Regione Lazio \citep{belardelli_etal_2007} and the study by Iaia and Mandolesi \citep{iaia_and_mandolesi_2010} for the Early Iron Age, and on the work by Marco Rendeli on the territorial organization of southern Etruria for the Orientalizing and Archaic Ages \citep{rendeli_1993}.

-These sets of settlements were updated according to the volumes of Studi Etruschi, together with the principal conference series and exhibition catalogs that followed them (for example \citealp{della_fina_2013}).
-Concerning routes, we compiled those ones hypothesized by several authors \citep{potter_1979,zifferero_1995,tartara_1999,brocato_2000,enei_2001,bonghi_2008,schiappelli_2008,wetter_1962}.
+These sets of settlements were updated according to the volumes of Studi Etruschi, together with the series of conferences and exhibition catalogs or publications that followed them (for example \citealp{della_fina_2013}).
+Concerning routes, we compiled those hypothesized by several authors \citep{potter_1979,zifferero_1995,tartara_1999,brocato_2000,enei_2001,bonghi_2008,schiappelli_2008,wetter_1962}.
 Figure~\ref{fig:fig1} shows the hypothesized Etruscan terrestrial communication routes in the Early Iron Age 1 Early (950/925 – 900 BC) according to the various authors proposals.
+We also included routes hypothesized on the basis of the position of secondary settlements, especially if they were present on the alignment of a later Roman road.
+This approach is well known and established in topographic studies both in Italy and in the new world (see \citealp{trombold_1991b}).